Designing virtual simulations for pharmacy education

 After: More contextual checkpoints and majority of quizzes are moved to the end.

-New addition: Patient profiles for context and to build empathy.
+New addition: I included "patient profiles" for context and to build empathy.

 New addition: Case profiles to introduce characters in the scenario.